spacemeshos/protocol/transactions/01-overview.md

 ## Account model

+Spacemesh uses the account model for storing value.
+This means that users are encouraged to reuse accounts for multiple transactions, similar to a bank account, rather than generate a new address for every transaction (as in the UTXO model).
+When multiple transactions increase the balance of an account, the funds from different transactions become fungible and indistinguishable from one another.

 An account in Spacemesh is a mapping from a wallet address to a balance of Smesh tokens.
 Note that there is not a one-to-one mapping between _users_ and _addresses,_ as one user may control many addresses (or, less often but also possibly, one address could be controlled by many users).

 Even though a transaction is signed, so that the protocol can verify that it came from the sender, without additional protections, transactions are still susceptible to a [replay attack](https://en.wikipedia.org/wiki/Replay_attack): if Alice sends funds to Bob, Bob could resend the same transaction (that Alice already signed) to the network to steal additional funds from Alice.
 In order to prevent replay attacks, each account also stores a transaction counter, also known as a "nonce."
 Each transaction must declare a nonce, and a transaction is only valid if it has a nonce that matches the current value of the account counter.